Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 \subsubsection{Inner Automorphisms}

-We begin by studying inner automorphisms, as described in \autoref{sec:orbinner}.
+We begin by studying $\Z_2$-orbifold constructions under inner automorphisms, as described in \autoref{sec:orbinner}.
 They correspond to types I, IIa and IIb.
-As $V^\natural$ does not afford any inner automorphisms, we may assume that $V_1\neq\{0\}$.
-Moreover, the results of \cite{BLS22} show that the technical assumption made on $V$ in \autoref{sec:orbifold} is satisfied.
+We may assume that $V_1\neq\{0\}$ since otherwise $V$ would not afford any inner automorphisms.
 Furthermore, by \cite{HM22}, all \fpvosa{}s under inner automorphisms satisfy the positivity condition.

 Using \autoref{prop:classesinner}, we enumerate the conjugacy classes of inner automorphisms $g$ of order~$2$ and type~$0$.
-They are represented by $\sigma_h$ for $h$ from the orbits of the action of
+Via $h\mapsto\sigma_h$ they are in bijection with the orbits $h$ of the action of

-By \autoref{prop:order2conj}, this enumerates the isomorphism classes of nice, self-dual \svoa{}s of central charge~$24$ of types I, IIa or IIb.
+By \autoref{prop:order2conj}, this then enumerates the isomorphism classes of nice, self-dual \svoa{}s of central charge~$24$ of types I, IIa or IIb.

 Recall that when counting \svoa{}s corresponding to loops in the neighbourhood graph we must distinguish between two cases, depending on whether there are two non-conjugate automorphisms $g$ with the same \fpvosa{} $V^g$ or just one.
 By simply looking at invariants of the \fpvosa{} $V^g$ like its weight-$1$ Lie algebra $V^g_1$, we see that the latter is the case for all but one pair of automorphisms.
 For the remaining pair of non-conjugate automorphisms (of the self-dual \voa{} $V$ with $V_1\cong A_{1,1}^2D_{6,5}$ such that $V^g_1\cong A_{1,1}A_{5,5}\C^2$, of type~I) we need to determine if their \fpvosa{}s $V^g$ are isomorphic.
 We shall see in \autoref{sec:extcomp} that this is indeed the case.
-Hence, they only correspond to one self-dual \svoa{}.
+Hence, they only correspond to one self-dual \svoa{} (of type~(2) in \autoref{prop:order2conj}).

-In order to list the \svoa{}s (see \autoref{sec:results}), we determine the isomorphism type (i.e.\ the root system) of the weight-$1$ Lie algebras (together with the affine structure, see \autoref{sec:cartan}) and the associated lattices of $V^g$ and $V^{\orb(g)}$.
-These can be computed directly for types I and IIa, as is explained in \autoref{sec:orbinner}, because the Cartan subalgebra $\hh$ of $V$ and of $V^g$ is also a Cartan subalgebra of $V^{\orb(g)}$.
+In order to list the self-dual \svoa{}s (see \autoref{sec:results}), we determine the isomorphism type (i.e.\ the root system) of the weight-$1$ Lie algebras (together with the affine structure, see \autoref{sec:cartan}) and the associated lattices of $V^g$ and $V^{\orb(g)}$, as is explained in \autoref{sec:orbinner}.
+These can be computed directly for types I and IIa because the Cartan subalgebra $\hh$ of $V$ and of $V^g$ is also a Cartan subalgebra of $V^{\orb(g)}$.